Bloggbild för: 7 Smart Tips for a Stronger Body and Mind

 7. Socialize, rest and enjoy

-Our "rest and relaxation system" needs just as much stimulation as our other systems.
-Eating good food together with family or friends, socializing, laughing, talking about important things, receiving or giving massage, meditating, spending time in nature, etc., are all different ways to activate this system and access the restorative hormones and neurotransmitters that are released when we feel good and safe.
-This in turn supports both our immune system and our ability to work, learn, and be creative.
+Our "rest and relaxation system" needs to receive as much stimulation as our other systems.
+Getting to eat well together with family or friends, socializing, laughing, talking about important things, giving or receiving massage, meditating, spending time in nature etc., are all different ways to activate this system and gain access to the restorative hormones and signaling substances that are released when we feel good and safe.
+This in turn supports both our immune system and our ability to work, learn and be creative.

-Do you have more good tips?
-Please share them in a comment!
+Do you have more great tips?
+Feel free to share them in a comment!

 Rahima Knutsson